 -

-Re-check cushion placement after two weeks; foam break-in can change how the seat feels.
+Re-check cushion placement after the first two weeks; normal break-in can change how the seat feels.
 For planning purposes, it helps to know how long do sofas really last.

 FAQs